Rio Virgen County, Utah Territory: 'Arizona Strip's' creation in 1866

 Utah's legislature in February 1865 suggested that Congress grant the areas to Utah within Arizona Territory north of canyonlands of the Colorado River (the present-day Arizona Strip as well as the western portion of Mohave County then in Arizona Territory).
 This would have cede jurisdiction over the settlements on the Muddy River and at the Beaver Dam Wash on the Virgin River to Utah.
 Instead, in 1866 when Congress redrew Utah Territory's western border at 114° longitude, the Muddy River settlements were now below the Nevada Territory border; thus, even were it the case that Utah's border became redrawn southward, the Muddy River area would not be in Utah's confines.

 Utah's legislature in February 1869 formed a runt "Rio Virgen County" from a small area nearby at very western part of Washington County (which it divided from the new county at Beaver Dam Wash, or at 115° longitude).
 St. Thomas, settled in 1865 was established as Rio Virgen County's seat.
-In 1870, upon completion of U.S. governmnet surveys, Utah's ersatz Rio Virgen settlements acknowledged that they were in Pah-Ute County, Arizona Territory (1865–1871; whose area comprised those parts of Arizona Territory north of "Roaring Rapids" on the Colorado River and west of 113° 20” west longitude), with Pah-Ute County's seat at Callville.
+In 1870, upon completion of U.S. government surveys, Utah's ersatz Rio Virgen settlements acknowledged that they were in Pah-Ute County, Arizona Territory (1865–1871; whose area comprised those parts of Arizona Territory north of "Roaring Rapids" on the Colorado River and west of 113° 20” west longitude), with Pah-Ute County's seat at Callville.

-Arizona's northwestern annexation to Nevada in 1967
+Arizona's northwestern annexation to Nevada in 1867

 Congress in 1867 annexed the portions of Pah-Ute County west of 114 degrees west longitude to Lincoln County, Nevada Territory.
 (Utah came to formally annex "all that portion of Rio Virgin County now remaining in the Territory" back into Washington County on February 16, 1872.)